-Intel Corporation saw the potential in his invention and decided to introduce the very first commercial NOR type flash chip in 1988.
+Intel Corporation saw the potential in his invention and decided to introduce the very first commercial NOR type flash memory chip in 1988.

-Flash memory was able to empower a new generation of data storage devices.
+Flash memory works was able to empower a new generation of data storage devices.
 This new memory technology allowed us to store data even when the memory device is disconnected from its power source.
-Since then, the world saw the evolution of flash memory from NOR-based flash to NAND flash.
+Since then, the world saw the evolution of flash memory chips from NOR-based flash to NAND flash memory.

 Moreover, it has become a preferred storage media option for a number of consumers, as well as industrial devices.